wp-plugins/codepress-admin-columns/readme.txt

 8. Posts Screen with custom fields.

 == Changelog ==

+= 2.1.4 =
+* [Added] CSS now is compiled with LESS
+* [Updated] Menu is split between posttypes and media, comments and users.
+* [Fixed] WordPress SEO 1.5.2 columns support
+* [Updated] Refactored JS and cleanup
+* [Updated] Registered Date column now uses GMT date
+* [Updated] Display author as column has fallback to display_name
+* [Updated] Added conditional checks for featured-image-, ping-status and comment-status-columns
+* [Fixed] Fixed warning for available-sizes column
+* [Updated] Column labels can no longer contain ":" characters

 = 2.1.3 =
 * [Updated] Undo changes from 2.1.2, will be in the next major release